Nipah virus infection

 Diagnosis

-Diagnosis in acute infection is primarily by detection of NiV by (polymerase chain reaction) PCR in blood samples.
+Diagnosis in acute infection is primarily by detection of NiV by (polymerase chain reaction) PCR in blood, CSF samples and throat swab in UTM.

 Treatment and management